canned tuna pasta the Italian way

 Tuna pasta with canned tuna and fresh tomatoes (or passata).

-This is a very simple pasta recipe Italian people make every time they have little time but lots of appetite.
+It is also an easy and simple pasta recipe Italian people make every time they have little time but lots of appetites.

-The tuna pasta sauce is made with only a few ingredients: tomatoes (substitute with passata), onion, oregano (but you can use basil as well), and canned tuna.
+The tuna pasta sauce is made with only a few ingredients: tomatoes, onion, oregano – you can use basil too-, and canned tuna.
 I usually buy tuna fillets in extra-virgin olive oil, cause I’m Italian… and picky.
 But tuna pasta in tomato sauce is delicious with any canned tuna.

 canned tuna pasta recipe with tomatoes